donnyt/pricing-engine/tasks/tasks-prd-po-pricing-engine.md

   - [x] 1.3 Implement Zoho Analytics integration for data retrieval.
   - [x] 1.4 Configure project for microservices framework (e.g., FastAPI or Flask).
   - [x] 1.5 Implement local data storage using SQLite3 for Zoho Analytics data to avoid repeated API calls.
+  - [x] 1.6 Implement CLI and backend support for clearing and reloading Zoho Analytics data for a specific month or a range of months in the SQLite database, ensuring only the latest data for each period is present.
 - [ ] 2.0 Implement Core Pricing Calculation Engine
   - [ ] 2.1 Define data models for locations, expenses, occupancy, and pricing rules.
   - [ ] 2.2 Implement calculation of target breakeven price per pax.